wp-plugins/visual-form-builder/readme.txt

 **Version 2.7.2**

+* Add form search in admin
 * Add 'Pages to Export' option when more than 1000 entries detected for a single form
 * Add Netherlands translation
+* Update forms list design
-* Update admin to require WordPress 3.6 and jQuery UI 1.10
+* Update admin to require WordPress 3.5 and jQuery UI 1.9
 * Update some translations
+* Update Entries to allow trashing before deleting
+* Update style of "Add Form" button above post/page visual editor
 * Fix bug where nesting and sorting would not save

 **Version 2.7.1**